Rex Ryan addressed the media at the NFL combine Thursday as only a shell of the brash, supremely confident coach he once was.

-"I did figure this out: I’m not in the prediction world," Ryan said sheepishly.
+"I did figure this out: I’m not in the prediction world," Ryan said sheepishly, backing down.
 "I’m usually not real good on my predictions."

 This is a different version of Ryan.
-He has been humbled, beaten down and worn out the past two years in New York.
-Ryan has had to deal with Tebowmania, Mike Tannenbaum’s awful decision-making, Mark Sanchez’s regression, constant infighting and in-house controversies.
+He’s been humbled, beaten down and worn out the past two years in New York.
+Ryan has had to deal with Tebowmania, Mike Tannenbaum’s awful decision-making, Mark Sanchez’s regression, and constant infighting and in-house controversies.
 The Jets went 14-18 the past two seasons under Ryan, but it felt more like 0-32 under the bright lights of New York.

 In many ways, Ryan appears destined to fail.
 The Jets are tearing down their roster in what amounts to a must-win year for Ryan.
-New York lacks a franchise quarterback, has limited players on offense and possesses a tight salary cap.
-In addition, Ryan works for a new general manager, John Idzik, who won't hesitate to hire his head coach if things go poorly.
+New York lacks a franchise quarterback, has limited players on offense, and a tight salary cap.
+In addition, Ryan works for a new general manager, John Idzik, who won't hesitate to hire his own head coach if things go poorly.

 There still are a few moments, like this, when Ryan shows some of his old spunk.
-But much of that swagger is lost, and it mostly comes off as hot air following back-to-back nonwinning seasons.
+But much of that swagger is lost, and now it mostly comes off as hot air following back-to-back non-winning seasons.

 The Jets were an awful, 6-10 team last season.
 It’s going to take at least two or three years to rebuild New York into a contender again.